 "People" truly become an organization's most important asset instead of a good slogan.
-For most of us, including every single organization on the planet, when we think of what our most important assets are, you can bet your last dollar that "people" will rank at the very bottom of that list, that is, of course, assuming that it was able to even get on the list.
-When people truly feel that they really mean that much to someone or something, they give them their all - which translates into high productivity, innovation, and much higher profit.
+For most of us, including every single organization on the planet, when we think of what our most important assets are, you can bet your last dollar that "people" will rank at the very bottom of that list; that is, of course, assuming that it was able to even get on the list.

-Conversely, when people feel that they are very dispensable, they also react accordingly (without going into details lest I be accused of fomenting insurrection or putting ideas into people's heads).
+Conversely, when people feel that they are very dispensable; they also react accordingly.
+(I will refrain from going into the details, lest I be accused of fomenting insurrection or putting ideas into people's heads).

 Hiring, promotion, and rewards based on "Merit" foster healthy work environment.
 Just because you are not a boxer does not mean that you can't tell which boxer in the ring is kicking butt and winning a fight.
 For as long as the fight is fair and the winner gets his just reward, you are going to keep paying your hard-earned money to come watch these fights.

 On the other hand, if the boxing referee and judges pronounce a winner on other than performance in the ring, you would be furious and totally disgusted at the whole process and not continue to pay to watch such travesty.

 Such is the case in every single work environment.
 Every single worker is both a spectator and boxer in a ring.
 Play fair and they will come every day to give you their all, which translates into higher productivity and more profit.